danielcaldas/oldblog/_posts/2019-10-15-unit-testing-with-fixtures-unleashed.markdown

 First of all, notice that no matter the scenario, we have a single entry point `backgroundColorReplacer` that receives two arguments, a line of some CSS file as a string, and an object with a set of options to manipulate the replacement.

-Second let's think of each test case as a unique scenario with its description, no matter how specific it is.
+Second let's think of each test case as a unique scenario with its own description.

-Third, let's separate boilerplate code from the actual test code.
+Third, let's separate boilerplate code from the code that it's actually particular to each test case.

 ```javascript
 it ('some description', () => {